 You then need to perfect those skills with regular practice – taking as many practice questions for those question types as you can muster.

-This approach will help you get on top of things before life tarts to get hectic in Term 3.
+This approach will help you get on top of things before life starts to get hectic in Term 3.

 With UCAT just around the corner, you need to be turning your knowledge and skills into mastery of the different sub-tests.